-Directions for filing a sexual misconduct complaint for ADP students can be found here.
+Directions for filing a sexual misconduct complaint about ADP students can be found here.

 This material is included in the ADP Orientation Packet to empower students to understand the policies, definitions, protocol, and resources for sexual misconduct of any kind at Warner Pacific.

 Title IX of the Education Amendments of 1972 (“Title IX”), 20 U.S.C.
 Sec.
 1681, et seq., prohibits discrimination on the basis of sex in any federally funded education program or activity.
 In compliance with this federal policy, Warner Pacific University does not discriminate on the basis of sex in its education programs and activities and has designated the following individuals as Title IX Compliance officers:

 (Title IX Coordinator – handling complaints from students, staff, and faculty)

 Office phone number: 503.517.1056

 (Deputy Title IX Coordinator–handling complaints from traditional students)